prcutler/the-bootloader/content/en/blog/episodes/8/index.md

 audio I/O at 24-bit @ 96 kHz, twelve 16-bit ADC pins and two 12-bit DACs
 for controls, and 31 GPIOs.
 And it fits on a breadboard!

-It's got a well-done Arduino library, a C++ DSP library, and you can even run Pd and Max patches on it.
+It has a well-done Arduino library, a C++ DSP library, and you can even run Pd and Max patches on it.
 ElectroSmith libraries provide all the components you need to make a synth: oscillators, envelopes, filters, sequencers, delays, reverbs, etc. And [some good docs too](https://github.com/electro-smith/DaisyWiki/wiki)!